HRItdy/claw_machine/README.md

 ### Run sys_lux.launch
 Run the remote ROS node and publish multiple data to topics.
 ### Run pc_calibration.py

+When there is no `calibration_` file, it will trigger the new calibration progress.
+But if there is one such file, the program will load it by default.
+Please delete the file if you want to re-calibrate the homography transform matrix.

  - For image point input, run `python pc_calibration.py`, select four points in counterclockwise order.
 The order of the points is indicated by number.
 Remember to input the pointcloud coordinates accordingly.
  - For point cloud points input, run `rostopic echo /clicked_point`, select `Publish point` in rviz, click the bottom of each ball, the coordinates will be published into `/clicked_point` topic.
 Input them into the terminal.
 Make sure the fixed frame of rviz is 'realsense_wrist_link'.
  - The selected 2D pixel coordinates will be stored in parameter `/calibration/points_2d`, the corresponindg 3D pointcloud coordinates will be stored in parameter `/calibration/points_3d`, and the calculated homography matrix is stored in `/calibration/H`.